The Projection Problem in Commutative, Positively Ordered Monoids: The projection problem

 \section{The projection problem}

-By Lemma \ref{lemma order ideal} a Dedekind ideal coincides with the range of a corresponding order projection.
-In the general case, the question whether a projection maps a given subset on $\Mon$ into some ideal is not trivial and we refer to it as the projection problem.
+Each $D$-ideal is the range of some $o$-projection.
+In general, the question whether a projection maps a given subset of $\Mon$ into some ideal is not trivial and we refer to it as the projection problem.
 More formally,